 When adding project code to a source repository, you typically don't include NuGet packages.
 Those who later clone the repository, which includes build agents on systems like Visual Studio Team Services, must restore the necessary packages prior to running a build:

 project.json to reinstall all dependencies.
-Note that there are differences in the process between NuGet 2.x and 3.x+, which are described in Dependency Resolution.
+Note that there are differences in the process involved, as described in Dependency Resolution.

 Occasionally it's necessary to reinstall packages that are already included in a project, which may also reinstall dependencies.
 This is easy to do using the